MarianRadu27/nutrition-project/README.md

 On Windows, the file can also be copied manually.

-Make sure the database connection values match your PostgreSQL setup.
+Make sure the database connection values match your MySQL setup.

 ### 6. Run the backend server